Point72/csp/docs/wiki/api-references/Input-Output-Adapters-API.md

 ### TimeAccessor

-All data fed into `csp` must be time based.
+All data fed into CSP must be time based.
 `TimeAccessor` is a helper class that defines how to extract timestamp information from the results of the data.
 Users can define their own `TimeAccessor` implementation or use pre-canned ones:

 - `TimestampAccessor( self, time_column, tz=None)`: use this if there exists a single datetime column already.
   Provide the column name and optionally the timezone of the column (if its timezone-less in the db)
 - `DateTimeAccessor(self, date_column, time_column, tz=None)`: use this if there are two separate columns for date and time, this accessor will combine the two columns to create a single datetime.
   Optionally pass tz if time column is timezone-less in the db

 User implementations would have to extend `TimeAccessor` interface.
 In addition to defining how to convert db columns to timestamps, accessors are also used to augment the query to limit the data for the graph's start and end times.

 Once you have a DBReader object created, you can subscribe to time_series from it using the following methods: